gyhdog99/MoCLE/README.md

 ## Installation

-1. Install [LAVIS](https://github.com/salesforce/LAVIS) to the current directory, the codebase on which MoCLE is built.
+1. Install [LAVIS](https://github.com/salesforce/LAVIS) to the current directory, the primary codebase on which MoCLE is built.

     ```shell
     conda create -n lavis python=3.8